Email Etiquette: How to write a professional email

 How to write an email

-1. Your email address matters: When someone opens their mailbox they immediately see the sender’s email address – and yes, your email address matters.
+When someone opens their mailbox they immediately see the sender’s email address – and yes, your email address matters.
 If you send an email to a potential employer or email your teacher or professor, and they see your email address is sugarplum(@)gmail(.)com or Hollyb64523(@)yahoo(.)com it’s highly likely that they either won’t open your email, and if they do, your email address won’t have made a good first impression!
 We’d suggest using a custom domain, and luckily with Tuta Mail, you can use your own exclusive domain easily!

 Writing a professional email made easy!
+Writing a professional email made easy!

-2. The subject line: The sender name and subject line of the email are the first thing the recipient reads as your email arrives.
+The sender name and subject line of the email are the first thing the recipient reads as your email arrives.
 So like your email address, the subject line is really important.
 The subject line is a major deciding factor for people to either ignore the email or to open it.
 Either way, most of the time the reader has already judged your email from their first impression with the subject line - regardless of what is in the body of the email.
 Now that you know that the subject line is super important for setting the tone and getting your email read, you might be wondering what goes in the subject line of the email.
 Well it’s easy - the subject line should be a simple, short summary of the email.
-After reading the subject line of the email, the reader should have a basic idea of what the email is about and it should pull enough attention, for the recipient to click and open it.
+After reading the subject line of the email, the recipient should have a basic idea of what the email is about and it should pull enough attention, for the recipient to click and open it.

-Safe and professional subject lines for different scenarios:
+Safe and professional subject lines for different scenarios

 • Meeting Request: Request for [Task or project] Meeting

-• Deadline Reminder: Reminder: Submission Deadline for [Task or project] Approaching
+• Deadline Reminder: Reminder: Submission Deadline for [Task or project]

 • Job Application: Application for (Position) – (Your name)